oorabona/bsc/README.md

   - echo FUBAR!
 ```

-In the above example, overriding 'clean' target will short circuit plugins' `clean` target, and therefore you will see the holy _FUBAR!_ message _instead_ of having your project a bit cleaned up.
+In the above example, overriding `clean` target will short circuit plugins' definition of `clean` target, and therefore you will see the holy _FUBAR!_ message _instead_ of having your project a bit cleaned up.

-## Plugins

-As our `clean` rule above, some tasks are repetitive and could be nicely reused.
-So this is where `plugins` come into play !

 Basically a plugin can be either a `.coffee` file, a `.js` file or a `.yaml` file.